Working poor: Education

+Transportation

 Given the fact that many working poor people do not own a car or cannot afford to drive their car, where they live can significantly limit where they are able to work, and vice versa.
 Given the fact that public transportation in many US cities is sparse, expensive, or non-existent, this is a particularly salient obstacle.
 Some working poor people are able to use their social networks—if they have them—to meet their transportation needs.
 In a study on low-income single mothers, Edin and Lein found that single mothers who had someone to drive them to and from work were much more likely to be able to support themselves without relying on government aid.